maopl/TransOpt/docs/source/installation.rst

 Installation Guide
 ==================

-This section will guide you through the steps required to install TransOpt on your system.
+This section will guide you through the steps required to install TransOPT on your system.

 Before installing, ensure you have the following installed: